andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 }
 ```

 Another argument against applying too much DRY is that overly generic code can be more difficult to understand and maintain.
-I'm a bit skeptical of how significant this really is, as 'Difficulty' is a very subjective concept and would vary from person to person. but I suppose there may be some truth to the claim that this negatively affects software development in some measurable capacity.
+I'm a bit skeptical of how significant this really is, as 'Difficulty' is a very subjective concept and would vary from person to person, but I suppose there may be some truth to the claim that this negatively affects software development in some measurable capacity.

 In addition, I dispute the assertion that using DRY is necessarily faster to write.
 Copy and paste is quick, and I suspect that the vast majority of developer time is not spent actually typing in the first instance.
 In the case of modification, a global find and replace works for actually writing the code (and for copying over any relevant tests).